New Patient & Insurance Forms

 Your eyes are part of your body which means if there is a problem that does not fall under a routine exam we may bill your medical insurance.
 Unlike your medical doctor’s office, we may accept both medical insurance and vision discount plans.
 You may have one or both.
 Both types of plans may include co-pays, and deductibles, which are your responsibility, as outlined by your vision or medical provider when you elected your plans.
 We will answer further questions you may have regarding this.

 If the doctor determines that you are at risk of an eye disorder or eye disease:

 - You will be made aware when additional testing and evaluation is necessary to manage your eye health and eye sight.

 - Any testing for your benefit will be billed to your medical insurance.

 - Any co-payments or co-insurance are your responsibility at the time of service.

 - For initial treatment and any prescribed follow-up treatment, your vision plan or medical health insurer determine the co-pay or co-insurance due and are due at the time of service for each visit.

 We participate with most major vision insurance plans and most major medical insurance plans.
-Below is a list of some accepted plans, if you do not see your plan listed below please contact us at 561.499.2055 as this list is always changing.
-We will do everything we can to help you with your insurance questions.
+Below is a list of some of the major insurance companies we accept for eyecare services including AARP, Aetna, BlueCross BlueShield, Cigna, EyeMed Vision Care, Humana, Medicare, United Healthcare, and VSP.
+Coverage varies depending on your insurance plan and accepted insurance changes regularly.
+If you do not see your plan listed below or if you have questions regarding insurance coverage, please contact us at 561.499.2055 prior to your appointment with our optometrists.